 What do users think recently?

-Recent user voice shows a upset sentiment.
-Users appreciate journalism quality and ui layout, but report battery drain & overheating and subscription & access issues.
+Recent user voice shows an upset sentiment.
+Users appreciate journalism quality and ui layout, but report battery drain & overheating.

-What is the competitive landscape for WSJ: Exclusive News & Insights?
+Competitive landscape for WSJ: Exclusive News & Insights

 The rivals identified